Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

-\begin{theorem} An undirected graph can be preprocessed to build a data structure of $O(m \log n)$ size such that for any set $U$ of $k$ edge insertions (where $k \leq n$), the DFS tree of $G + U$ can be reported in $O(n \log^3 n)$ time. \end{theorem}
+\begin{theorem} An undirected graph can be preprocessed to build a data structure of $O(m \log n)$ size such that for any set $U$ of $k$ vertex insertions and $m'$ edge insertions, a DFS tree of $G + U$ can be reported in $O(m'+(n+k)\log^3 n)$ time. \end{theorem}

+\textbf{Note:} In Theorem~\ref{theorem:insertions-only}, the size of input is $k+m'$.
+Also, even a single insertion may change $\Omega(n)$ edges of the DFS tree.
+Hence our algorithm is optimal upto $\tilde{O}(1)$ factors for processing edge or vertex insertions if the DFS tree has to be maintained explicitly.